msaddler/auditory_model_tutorial/README.md

-# Tutorial: auditory modeling in PyTorch
+# Auditory modeling in PyTorch

 This tutorial aims to introduce basic auditory modeling in PyTorch, a machine learning framework for the Python programming language.
 Some reasons to consider building auditory models in PyTorch include: